mdcourse/mdcourse.github.io/docs/source/chapters/chapter6.rst

 .. label:: end_MonteCarlo_class

-Run method
+Run Method
 ----------

-Finally, let us add a *run* method to the *MonteCarlo* class, that is used to perform a loop over the desired number of steps *maximum_steps*:
+Finally, let us add a *run* method to the *MonteCarlo* class that performs a loop over the desired number of steps, *maximum_steps*:

 .. label:: start_MonteCarlo_class